goudam01/StudentResultSystem/README.md

 # Student Result System
-This is a student result management system application to help the admin store various data such as course result declaration, student details and to help students to check thier own result.
+This is a student result management system application to help the admin store various data such as course result declaration, student details and to help students to check their own result.

 ## Features of Student Result System
 Add student information